10 Ways to Be a Role Model to Your Children

 Do not hide who you are as a person to your children.
 Share your past experiences when it is appropriate: mistakes and victories.
 Show them that vulnerability is a virtue that comes from a position of strength.
 Take your children to work with you and let them see your daily life.
-Let them see how you interact with other adults and how you carry yourself.
 Status doesn’t mean a thing, but your attitude and your demeanor mean the world.

 Releasing our emotions, whatever they may be, is healthy and reduces stress.
 How we go about doing that in front of our children, however, has major consequences.
-As difficult as it can be, it is essential to practice self-control at all times in front of our children.
+As difficult as it can be, it is essential to practice self-control as much as possible in front of our children.
 Bite your tongue and control that temper.
 If need be, take it out in the gym or go for a long run.

 6. Right Relationships

 We have many important relationships and not all of them are going to be pleasant.
 Maybe there are issues with your parents, stepparents, brothers, sisters, or ex-wife.
 Forgive and give grace.
 Seek to be right in your relationships over being right.
 Make it as hard as possible for anyone to say anything bad about you.
 Be an initiator and always take personal responsibility first.